ktrnnchprnk/Reproductive_Equations/Equations.md

 ## MePD system

-to model the interplay between GABA and glutamate within the MePD we employ the Wilson-Cowan framework (Wilson et al., 1972).
+To model the interplay between GABA and glutamate within the MePD we employ the Wilson-Cowan framework (Wilson et al., 1972).
 We extended it by including a second inhibitory variable with no external input, which constitutes the activity in the population of GABA efferents.

 A key component of the Wilson-Cowan framework is a sigmoid stimulus-response function $\phi(a, F, \theta)$, which controls the mean level of activity generated in a populations at time $t$: